 |Hijra-Islamic New Year||21 September 2017||1st Muharram|

 |Milad-un-Nabi||01 December 2017||12 Rabi ul AwaI|

 Every single year millions of Muslims all around the world undertake the arduous journey of Hajj.
 Hajj 2017 have great importance in life of those person who have wish to perform Hajj 2017 this year.
 People who are planning to perform Hajj this year must have a valid Passport to March 10, 2018.If you are planning and having Passport with validity before 10 March 2018 then please apply for a new passport to avoid future problems.Here we offer all updates about Hajj application form 2017,any person who will get this form and fill in the necessary information as correct and submit to the nearest bank, who will receive hajj application forms.
 We will update you as soon as we receive information from the Ministry of Religious Affairs, the Government of Pakistan on this page.
 So bookmark this page and keep visiting to get information about Hajj 2017.

 Hajj have a very importance in all Muslims life in all world.
 Every Muslim love it, We are providing you all information about Hajj application 2017 in this page.

 Hajj Scheme under the Government started from the start of the April 2017.
 We will update all latest news in this page.All the applicant who want to go on Hajj should submit their all given below data in Banks who received Hajj application form 2017.

 - Machine readable passport which should be valid up to March 10, 2018, or receipt of passport application issued by the immigration and passport office.

 - 12 Photographs of 4×3 cm size in light blue background.

 - Women applicants under 45-Years of age will have to mention their Mahram’s name and their relation with him in the application form.

-It is confirmed that hajj application form 2016 will be submitted in the following branches.
+It is predicated that hajj application form 2017 will be submitted in the following branches.